InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 You can put a note file like `_index.md` for general notes for that folder in every folder and subfolder.
 That file will sort to the top.

 Then you can create a git repo for that folder and push it to a host like GitHub which will render your markdown notes in a webpage, complete with image links.

+## Updates to this article

+A couple of additional articles are already growing out of these notes.
+I will be updating this article over the next month by adding content and adding links to the other two articles, so please check back.

+Also, if you have anything interesting to add, you can create a PR for [this article here](https://github.com/InTEGr8or/whywetech/edit/master/content/posts/testing-to-learn/_index.md)